-Tai chi is a gentle exercise that improves balance and reduces fall risk
+Tai chi is a gentle exercise that helps improve balance and reduces the risk of falls.

 It consists of making slow, graceful movements while breathing deeply.
 It’s relatively easy to follow because the movements are done so slowly.

-Seated tai chi is a great exercise option for frail seniors or those with limited mobility.
-It helps older adults get the health and wellness benefits of tai chi without the fall risk.
+Seated tai chi is a great exercise option for seniors who are frail or have limited mobility.
+It helps older adults enjoy the health and wellness benefits of tai chi without increasing their fall risk.

-Studies find that tai chi also improves flexibility, immune system, sleep, happiness, sense of self-worth, strength, cardiovascular endurance, concentration, and more.
+Studies have found that tai chi also improves flexibility, the immune system, sleep, happiness, self-worth, strength, cardiovascular endurance, concentration, and more.

-Below, we share 3 excellent, free video routines of seated tai chi for seniors that are perfect for beginners.
+Below, we share three excellent, free video routines of seated tai chi for seniors that are perfect for beginners.

 All that’s needed is a sturdy chair, so it’s easy to do these routines in the comfort and convenience of home.